project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/metadata_driven_forms.md

 * Sunbird Mobile etc.

-Each of the components uses a metadata-driven development model to help the adopters to be more productive by allowing the flexibility to tailor these components as per their needs.The platform provides a mechanism where each of the forms in the components are configurable as they are metadata driven.

-It implies, that the basic functionality of a — that is, (the forms, labels, fields, number of fields, and the types of fields) are defined as metadata in a database rather than being hard-coded in a programming language.
-When any end user accesses a form on the portal or on mobile, it renders the metadata into the interface the user experiences.
+Each of the component uses a metadata-driven development model to help the adopters to be more productive by allowing the flexibility to tailor these components based on their needs.The platform provides a mechanism where each of the forms in the components are configurable as they are metadata driven.
+This implies that the basic functionality of elements, such as, the forms, labels, fields, number of fields, types of fields etc. are defined as metadata in a database,instead of hard-coding them in a programming language.
+When any end user accesses a form on the portal or on mobile, it renders the metadata into the interface of user interface.

 To alter the configuration of each of the available metadata driven forms, Sunbird provides a set of [Form API](http://www.sunbird.org/apis/form/) endpoints.
-The administrator must use these APIs to programmatically manage, configure and customize each form.These APIs provide straightforward, powerful, and open ways to programmatically access the form data and provides the capabilities of configuring all the metadata available for forms.
-The detailed list for metadata driven forms within each Sunbird component.
+The administrator uses these APIs to programmatically manage, configure and customize each form.These APIs provide straightforward, powerful, and open ways to programmatically access the form data and provide the capabilities of configuring all the metadata available for forms.

 ## List of Metadata driven Forms